brugero/MoMo/README.md

 # Project Description
-The MoMo Transaction Analyzer is an enterprise-level fullstack application designed to process Mobile Money (MoMo) SMS data in XML format.
-The system cleans and categorizes transaction data, stores it in a relational database, and provides a frontend interface for analysis and visualization.
+This project is a **MoMo SMS Data Analysis Tool** that processes MoMo SMS XML data through an ETL pipeline—parsing, cleaning, categorizing, and storing in a SQLite database—and provides a frontend dashboard for data visualization and analysis.

-# Team Members:
+# Team Information:
+Team Name: Data Raiders

+Team members:
 - Albert NIYONSENGA- Github Repository Master & Initial Scaffolder

 - Sonia UMUBYEYI BAYINGANA - System Architect